Geonovum/sospilot/docs/data.rst

    *Figure - Apache Server Raw File Listing*

-The LML Harvester will continuously read these XML files and store these in the DB as XML Blobs with their filename.
+The LML Harvester will continuously read these XML files and store these in the DB as XML Blobs with their filename in the Postgres table ``lml_files``.

 .. figure:: _static/lml-raw-file-record-xml.jpg
    :align: center